peter279k/string-1/README.md

 Yet another string class
 ------------------------

 Most classes I found out there do a counter intuitive thing, basically working as a static repo for functions like `String::upper('acme')`, to get the work done.
 When I have to work with strings though I find myself mostly doing multiple operations at once, so using a fluid interface and actual objects makes more sense to me.
-Based on this, I created this library.
+Based on this, I created this little library.

+Most of these functions are laid out for English text.
+It might work for other languages, but no guarantees.

 Basic use
 ---------